 I am a psychologist trained in evidence-based treatments.
 I have particular expertise in treating psychological trauma and PTSD.
 I have been certified by the National Center for PTSD as a provider for Prolonged Exposure Therapy (PE) and Cognitive-Processing Therapy (CPT), both evidenced-based treatments to help reduce the symptoms of PTSD.

 I graduated with a B.A. in psychology and comparative literature from the University of Copenhagen and a Psy.D. in clinical psychology from Roosevelt University in Chicago, IL.
 I have received training in cognitive behavioral therapies at Northwestern University and the University of Chicago.
 My doctoral research focused on the effects of childhood trauma on later personality development.
 I completed my predoctoral internship at the VA Hudson Valley Health Care System and a post-doctoral fellowship at Yale University where I specialized in working with veterans with post-traumatic stress disorder.
-Since completing my graduate training, I have worked in private practice, VA hospitals, the Center for Deployment Psychology, and with local and federal law enforcement agencies where I have conducted pre-employment screenings, crisis evaluations, and fitness for duty evaluations.
+Since completing my graduate training, I have worked in private practice, VA hospitals, the Center for Deployment Psychology, and with local and federal law enforcement agencies where I have conducted psychological pre-employment evaluations, crisis evaluations, and fitness for duty evaluations.